-Do Bad Things Happen When Works Enter the Public Domain?: Empirical Tests of Copyright Term Extension, ___ Berkeley Technology Law Journal___ (forthcoming) (with Paul Heald).
+Do Bad Things Happen When Works Enter the Public Domain?: Empirical Tests of Copyright Term Extension, 28 Berkeley Technology Law Journal 1(2013) (with Paul Heald).

 What's a Name Worth?
-Valuing Attribution in Intellectual Property Law, ___Boston University Law Review ___ (forthcoming 2013) (with Christopher Sprigman & Zachary Burns).
+Valuing Attribution in Intellectual Property Law, 93 Boston University Law Review 1389 (2013) (with Christopher Sprigman & Zachary Burns).